 The Medical Devices Regulation, or MDR, entered into force in May 2017 and, due to the COVID-19 pandemic, was postponed from its original application date of May 2020 to May 2021.
-The Company can continue marketing existing CE-marked products under the previous regulation until March 2023 so long as a certification extension is granted by its notified body.
+The application date refers to the time by which the MDR goes into effect.
+On January 6, 2023, the European Commission sent a proposal to the European Parliament for extending the application date to December 31, 2027 for the Class III and IIb implantable devices.
+The proposal also seeks to extend the application date to December 31, 2028 for select Class IIb, Class IIa and Class I devices.
+On February 16, 2023, the European Parliament approved, in part, the extension of the application date for Class III and IIb implantable devices to December 31, 2027.
+The Company can continue marketing existing CE-marked products under the previous regulation until June 2024 so long as a certification extension is granted by its notified body.
 Any products not yet CE-marked or products with significant changes that require additional notified review are subject to the MDR as of May 2021, including the requirement of obtaining QSR certification under the MDR.
 The MDR among other things, imposes additional reporting requirements on manufacturers of high risk medical devices, imposes an obligation on manufacturers to appoint a "qualified person" responsible for regulatory compliance, and provides for more strict clinical evidence requirements.

 Effective January 31, 2020, the United Kingdom withdrew from the EU.
-New regulations specific to the UK went into effect beginning January 1, 2021 with a transitional period through June 30, 2023.
+New regulations specific to the UK went into effect beginning January 1, 2021 with a transitional period through June 30, 2024.
 These regulations may impact our ability to sell our products in the UK.
 During the transition period devices with CE Markings may continue to be sold within the UK.
 Devices sold in Northern Ireland will be required to keep the CE Marking after the transition period ends.